Skip to main content

 What does Sport Wales do?

 We work with sports governing bodies and the statutory body responsible for anti-doping, UKAD, on appropriate education programmes so that athletes know exactly what their responsibilities are.
-Governing bodies must also provide athletes and athlete support personnel with information on the tougher sanctions that have been introduced.
+Sport Wales and sports governing bodies also have responsibilities under the UK National Anti-Doping Policy.

 All Sport Wales Institute practitioners undertake accredited anti-doping education as part of their work with performance athletes.